 When I finally realized being a night owl was putting a serious crimp in my productivity style… I ditched my night owl ways and became a morning person!!
-And even though getting up early is still a struggle sometimes, I know that it serves me in the long run (because mornings are for getting stuff done).
+These days, I am in bed and reading no later than 11pm so I can get up in the morning and get stuff done (because mornings are the best for this)!!
+And even though getting up early is still a struggle sometimes, I know that it serves me in the long run.
 It’s also the best way to get a little time back in your day!!

 (This might be my favorite of all the things I did for a better life and business.
 Don’t tell the others, ok?!)